Q&A on artemisinin resistance

 Fighting the threat of artemisinin resistance requires an urgent and coordinated international response, as well as robust and predictable financing.
 The scale-up of containment efforts has major cost implications for the public health budgets of countries in the Greater Mekong subregion, and affected countries cannot fight this challenge alone.
 Increased international assistance would deliver significant savings in the long run, improving the sustainability and public health impact of malaria interventions around the world.
 WHO is working with affected countries and partners to ensure a rapid and comprehensive scale up of malaria interventions and containment efforts in the Greater Mekong subregion.

-The WHO coordination efforts, based out of a new regional hub in Phnom Penh, Cambodia, are being supported by the Bill & Melinda Gates Foundation and AusAID.
-In addition, the Global Fund to Fight AIDS, Tuberculosis and Malaria has recently announced the allocation of US$ 100 million to tackle this threat over the next three years.
+The WHO coordination efforts, based out of a regional hub in Phnom Penh, Cambodia, are being supported by the Bill & Melinda Gates Foundation and the Government of Australia.
+In addition, the Global Fund to Fight AIDS, Tuberculosis and Malaria has committed US$ 100 million to tackle this threat between 2014 and 2017.
 While these are significant steps forward, the funding gap remains substantial.
-WHO currently estimates that about US$ 300-350 million of additional funding would be required for the 2013-2015 period to fully scale up malaria control and containment activities in the affected countries.
+In early 2013, WHO estimated that about US$ 300–350 million in additional funding was required for the 2013–2015 period to fully scale up malaria control and containment activities in the affected countries.

-Endemic countries outside this region – and in particular on the African continent, where malaria takes almost 600,000 lives every year – also need to identify additional resources to fully implement the GPARC’s recommendations.
+Endemic countries outside this region – and in particular on the African continent, where malaria took an estimated 560 000 lives in 2012 – also need to identify additional resources to fully implement the GPARC’s recommendations.
 One of the most urgent challenges is to strengthen pharmaceutical market regulation, and remove oral artemisinin-based monotherapies from markets around the world once and for all.

 To learn more about which countries still allow the marketing of oral artemisinin-based monotherapies, and which companies still produce and market these products, please visit: